Skip to main content

 Causes of SAD

-Seasonal affective disorder disrupts a person's circadian rhythm and having fewer hours of sunlight throw the body’s internal time clock off.
-It is this disruption in sunlight and the persons internal clock that triggers depression.
+Seasonal affective disorder disrupts a person's circadian rhythm and having fewer hours of sunlight throws the body’s internal time clock off.
+It is this disruption in sunlight and the person's internal clock that triggers depression.
 Hormonal levels in both the brain and the bloodstream change.
-Lower levels of melatonin and serotonin disrupts a SAD sufferers sleep pattern and leads to depression.
+Lower levels of melatonin and serotonin disrupt a SAD sufferer's sleep pattern and lead to depression.

-Lower vitamin D level is also believed to be a contributor in development of SAD.
+Lower vitamin D level is also believed to be a contributor to the development of SAD.

-Recent scientific research suggested that mutation of a gene melanopsin might have association with development of SAD.
+Recent scientific research suggested that mutation of a gene melanopsin might have an association with the development of SAD.

 SAD treatment

-Light therapy has been found to be successful in the treatment for SAD.
+Light therapy is successful in the treatment of SAD.
 A special lamp that produces up to 10,000 lux (lumens) is used to mimic sunlight or sunrise in the morning.
-Sitting in front of the lamp for about 30 minutes in a day has been proved to be extremely useful.
-However, certain side effects like headache and eye pain have been reported due to prolonged use of SAD lamp.
+Sitting in front of the lamp for about 30 minutes a day has been proven to be extremely useful.
+However, certain side effects like headache and eye pain have been reported due to prolonged use of SAD lamps.

 How to Deal with SAD